jntakpe/dxp-training/slides/git/git.md

 # Git

 - Created by *Linus Torvalds* in 2005
-- Created to manage Linux patch and integration workflow
+- Open source VCS designed for speed and efficiency
-- BitKeeper replacement
+- Better than competing tools
 - ![VCS Usage](resources/images/VCS_usage.png)